devexps/devexps.github.io/_posts/2019-08-25-first-app-and-basic-structure-in-flutter.markdown

-l10n | Class for storing internationalized related operations items | Item class that stores part of the List list json | Various network requests, databases, etc. related json files logic | Locig layer directory model | Model layer directory pages | Store each page, which is the directory of the View layer utils | Packaged tools, such as file operations
+l10n | Class for storing internationalized related operations items | Item class that stores part of the List list json | Various network requests, databases, etc. related json files logic | Logic layer directory model | Model layer directory pages | Store each page, which is the directory of the View layer utils | Packaged tools, such as file operations